willkill07/RAJA/docs/sphinx/user_guide/index.rst

 .. ##
 .. ## All rights reserved.
 .. ##
-.. ## For details and restrictions, please read the README-license.txt file.
+.. ## For release details and restrictions, please see the RAJA/LICENSE file.
 .. ##